 Firefly’s Aerospace Alpha launch is expected to happen as early as Dec.
 22 with room in the schedule to launch as late as Jan.
 31.

 For us, at Libre Space Foundation, the QUBIK is an aspiring project of which we are immensely proud.
-It is a self-funded initiative to create an ideal environment for testing and conducting communications experiments.
+It is a self-funded initiative to create an ideal environment for testing and conducting amateur radio experiments.
 All the technology stacks used and the tools created are open-source.
-The solutions to be found (if any) will further enhance and enable a wide variety of experiments, payloads, technology development and missions.
+The solutions to be found (if any) will further enhance and enable a wide variety of amateur radio experiments, payloads, technology development and missions.

 All these are governed by and conform to the Libre Space Manifesto, and its Principles found etched on the QUBIK PocketQubes.